nadavhen/NadavFinalProject/README.md

 4. minimal free energy of secondary structure (optional difault will be set to -10)

 the out put would be an excel file containing the primers with all their parameters and secondary structure

+I want also to try and work with genebank format(.gbk) and allow the user just to pick a feature that it wsnts to create primer for